DynTylluan/owly.fans/openfight/README.md

 While I know that this whole webpage is very strange and the idea of me rejecting a mascot might seem odd, but here is a breakdown of the ones I won't do and why.

 * Most waifu mascots: I feel like any mascot that's just something like an anime girl is kind of hard to write about.
 I kind of don't like what I wrote for Pleroma-tan and Ai as it's kind of just the same thing.
-I was going to add Sanny and Tess («Futanari girls») from Wikipedia,I don't think I can say much for them.
+I was going to add Sanny and Tess («Futanari girls») from Wikipedia, but I don't think I can say much for them.
 * elePHPant: I can't really say much apart from «I'm going to get stepped on and not in a hot way».
 * Duke of Java: I don't know what this is meant to be and I don't think I can come up with anything good - I feel like the fight would be exactly like the one with Whales of Funkwhale.
 * Mozilla's dinosaur head thing: I really don't think there would be much to say about this apart from «Cass would be eaten in seconds».